mui/material-ui/docs/src/pages/layout/hidden.md

 Hidden works with a range of breakpoints e.g. `xsUp` or `mdDown`, or one or more breakpoints e.g. `only='sm'` or `only={['md', 'xl']}`.
 Ranges and individual breakpoints can be used simultaneously to achieve very customized behavior.
-The up range is inclusive while the down range is exclusive.
+The ranges are inclusive of the specified breakpoints.

 ```js
 innerWidth  |xs      sm      md      lg      xl